 7. To customize or not?

 It is a decision you must make.
 The internet offers a wide range of diamond cup wheels.
 While many of them live to their billings, unfortunately, most are well package junks that will not provide the result you desire.
 Instead, it’s advisable to go for a customized diamond cup wheel.
-Besides that, they offer the best value for money; you can freely customize the specifications according to your needs.
-Also, with a customized cup wheel, you will successfully eliminate guess works.
+Besides, they offer the best value for money; you can freely customize the specifications according to your needs.
+Also, with a customized cup wheel, you will eliminate guesseswork.
 You will be confident knowing that your tool has the necessary specifications to handle the tasks.
-If you need help with your customization, navigate to our contact page to talk to any of our specialists.
+If you need help with your customization, navigate to our contact page to talk to any specialists.
 They are always available to tend to your request.

 As a bonus, this is a video on how the diamond cup wheel works: